mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 ## Lecture 7.6 Maintain and Upgrade Your Applications
 **Platform: Maintaining your Mendix App**

-After developing and publishing your first Mendix app, it's important to put proper maintenance measures in place. [<uEstablishing a regular upgrade practice</u](https://www.mendix.com/wp-content/uploads/Your-Mendix-Upgrade-Guide-1.pdf)
+After developing and publishing your first Mendix app, it's important to put proper maintenance measures in place.
+[Establishing a regular upgrade practice](https://www.mendix.com/wp-content/uploads/Your-Mendix-Upgrade-Guide-1.pdf)
-<u\[DB37\]</u<u\[UT38\]</uwill help keep your app up to date with support and retain access to the latest features.
+\[DB37\]\[UT38\]will help keep your app up to date with support and retain access to the latest features.

 Mendix supports three major versions at a time.
 For example, today Mendix supports major versions 8, 9, and 10.
 When the next version (11) is released, then version 8 will sunset, and versions 9, 10, and 11 will be supported.